 - Errors and Rejection Reasons

 Please note, that this process can take up to 2 working days to complete but overall 75% of our statements are processed in under 12 hours.
+Submitting a scanned pdf bank statement tends to take longer on average.
+A digital or native pdf results in a much faster extraction and can be processed in a few minutes.

 Before you can submit any Statement a Bank Account must be created.
 To do this: